<

 Despite the newer forms of questionnaire, it's still the case that an online survey needs to be sharp and to the point.
 Grid-type questions tend to grate on respondents if used excessively (try sliders for a more interactive approach, but still limit their use).

-The only area this is not the case is in text-based questions, where typically respondents are willing to give much longer and thoughtful answers than in any other form of market research.
+The only area this is not the case is in text-based or chat questions, where typically respondents are willing to give much longer and thoughtful answers than in any other form of market research.
 For this reason, don't just rely on automated text-analytics.
 Actually read the answers.
 In a sample of 1000 customers there will be at least 3-4 stand-out suggestions.

 Respondents also expect to be able to say what they think, so always give some space at the end of the questionnaire for extra comments.
+We think this should be compulsory for any survey you field

 And note that even with good quality samples, people taking online surveys can be less engaged than when talking to an interviewer, and might be distracted by other tasks they are doing at the same time (eg TV or other conversations).
 Consequently, take some time to check data quality and consistency.